dvreeze/yaidom/docs/yaidom-tutorial.rst

 ParentElemLike trait
 --------------------

-Yaidom takes the position that one size does not fit all, when it comes to XML processing.
-(On the other hand, yaidom is a DOM-like
+Yaidom takes the position that one size (of DOM-like trees) does not fit all, when it comes to (DOM-like) XML processing.
-API, and does not know the exact XML strings from which DOM-like trees are parsed).
 For example, the default ``Elem`` class represents immutable (thread-safe) element nodes (that do not know about their parent elements).
 As another example, yaidom offers immutable elements that can be compared for some notion of equality, but carry less data than the default element class.
 As yet another example, yaidom offers wrappers around DOM elements.

 All these different element classes have one thing in common, viz. the *same yaidom query API*.
 The yaidom query API consists of a Scala *trait* inheritance tree.
 The root trait is the ``ParentElemLike`` trait.

-Each trait in the query API inheritance tree turns a small API into a *rich API*.
+Each trait in the "query API inheritance tree" turns a small API into a *rich API*.
 In particular, the ``ParentElemLike`` trait turns a small API that implements only method ``allChildElems`` into a rich query API.
 The rich API contains the fundamental method ``findAllElemsOrSelf``, just like in the "mini-yaidom" above.
 It also offers convenience methods, such as method ``filterElemsOrSelf`` (which takes an element predicate).